cosmos/cosmos/WHITEPAPER.md

 - `Number (int)`: A unique number for all packets
 - `Status (enum)`: Can be one of `AckPending`, `AckSent`, `AckReceived`, `NoAck`, or `Timeout`
 - `Type (string)`: The types are application-dependent.
-Gnuclear reserves the "coin" packet type
+Atom reserves the "coin" packet type
 - `MaxHeight (int)`: If status is not `NoAckWanted` or `AckReceived` by this height, status becomes `Timeout`. _Optional_